Data Protection during the Covid-19 pandemic

 The University may be required to provide information to the NHS Test and Trace service if contacted by that organisation, in relation to someone who has attended the University campus and who has tested positive for COVID-19.

-If requested, we will provide details relating to staff and students such as their name and contact details, and dates and times when those individuals were on campus where this is known, for example, Library turnstile data, attendance monitoring records or timetable data.
+If we are asked for information relating to staff and students, we will provide details such as their name and contact details, and dates and times when those individuals were on campus where this is known, for example, Library turnstile data, attendance monitoring records or timetable data.

 We may also provide the contact details of individuals with whom that member of staff may have had contact, if requested.